-Cathy Wise has worked with Audubon Arizona since 2008, and oversees education and implementation programs for the Rio Salado Audubon Center.
+Cathy Wise has worked with Audubon Arizona since 2008, and oversees community-based bird survey and habitat restoration projects.
 She designed Arizona-specific bird study curriculum for middle-school students, created the River Keepers after-school program, and initiated and leads Conservation Workdays and the Downtown Owls program.
 She uses her Master Gardener certification to lead Audubon Arizona's Native Plants for Birds initiative.

 Cathy earned a Bachelor's of Science in Avian Sciences from University of California, Davis.
 An experienced bird biologist, Cathy has studied birds throughout the southwest for almost 20 years and has worked as a wildlife biologist for several agencies including the US Forest Service, the Utah Division of Wildlife Resources, and the Arizona Game and Fish Department.